What Does it Take to Be a Switchboard Operator?

 The states with the most job growth for Switchboard Operator are Maryland, Alaska, and Washington.
 Watch out if you plan on working in New Mexico, North Dakota, or Colorado.
 These states have the worst job growth for this type of profession.

-Switchboard Operator Average Salary
+Switchboard Operator Salary

-The salary for Switchboard Operators ranges between about $21,040 and $44,640 a year.
+The typical yearly salary for Switchboard Operators is somewhere between $21,040 and $44,640.

 Switchboard Operators who work in Hawaii, District of Columbia, or Connecticut, make the highest salaries.